laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 specifying an `aws_cloudfront_origin_access_control` such that only cloudfront can access it, we enforce SSL, and we set up our cache properties (TTL, compression).

-So, this means that all requests must be routed through cloudfront - accessing our public via the bucket url will be rejected.
+So, this means that all requests must be routed through cloudfront - accessing our bucket via the bucket url will result in a rejected request.
 HTTP requests will be redirected to https.
 Content is cached for as long as possible - the only time we want the cache to be invalidated is upon a new deployment (you'll see later that our CI/CD pipeline invalidates the distribution when deploying changes).

 Via Google's Lighthouse tool, this configuration was evaluated with a 100/100 for performance.
-Not too shabby!
+Not too shabby.

 #### S3